jrladd/jrladd.github.io/miscellanies/index.md

 **Date:** 1692

+**STC:** Wing M3135; Wing M3137; Wing O898_CANCELLED; ESTC R31043

 [A51646](/miscellanies/A51646)

 ---
 **Author:**

-**Title:** The Nightingaless song, or, The Souldiers rare musick, and maids recreation this song adviseth maidens to have a care, and of souldiers snap-s
-[a]cks to beware : the tune is, No, no, no, not I, or, Pegg and the souldier.
+**Title:** The Nightingaless song, or, The Souldiers rare musick, and maids recreation this song adviseth maidens to have a care, and of souldiers snap-s[a]cks to beware : the tune is, No, no, no, not I, or, Pegg and the souldier.

 **Date:** 1675

+**STC:** Wing N1157A; ESTC R43484

 [A52348](/miscellanies/A52348)